airtai/faststream/docs/docs/en/getting-started/observability/opentelemetry/tracing.md

 ## Concept

 Tracing is a form of observability that tracks the flow of requests as they move through various services in a distributed system.
 It provides insights into the interactions between services, highlighting performance bottlenecks and errors.
 The result of implementing tracing is a detailed map of the service interactions, often visualized as a trace diagram.
 This helps developers understand the behavior and performance of their applications.
-For an in-depth explanation, refer to the [OpenTelemetry tracing specification](https://opentelemetry.io/docs/concepts/signals/traces/){.external-link target="_blank"}.
+For an in-depth explanation, please refer to the [OpenTelemetry tracing specification](https://opentelemetry.io/docs/concepts/signals/traces/){.external-link target="_blank"}.

 ![HTML-page](../../../assets/img/simple-trace.png){ .on-glb loading=lazy }
 `Visualized via Grafana and Tempo`

-This trace is derived from this relationship between handlers:
+This trace is derived from the relationship between the following handlers:

 ```python linenums="1"
 @broker.subscriber("first")